Categories

 Elsewhere, I have discussed how a lightweight, “hammerless”, short-barrelled revolver can be carried in an outside pocket and may be more accessible than a larger holstered weapon covered by a coat or jacket.
 There is no hammer or slide to catch in the pocket lining should you have to fire from within the pocket.

 Unfortunately, such useful weapons only hold five or six rounds.
-In the heat of combat, reloading revolvers has often proven more involved than a simple magazine swap.
+In the heat of combat, reloading revolvers has often proven more involved than a simple magazine swap, no matter how smooth the former could be achieved in training.

 The 9mm Backup Option